 The range of A/V devices is expanding, and is now sold world-wide through nearly 200 distributors.
 Users are educational (university to kindergarten), churches and corporate.

-JED Microprocessors Pty Ltd began in 1977 and was incorporated in August 1981.
+The original company, JED Microprocessors Pty Ltd began in 1977 and was incorporated in August 1981.
 It was run until recently by the original owners and directors, Ed and Junette Schoell (now retired).

 The intent was to design and develop a range of Single Board Computers (SBC) able to be used by scientists and engineers who needed to embed a small computer into their systems.
-These cards are now based on the Wilke Tiny Tiger and on the Atmel AVR, and are covered via the Single Board Computer link below.
+These cards are based on the Wilke Tiny Tiger and on the Atmel AVR, and are covered via the Single Board Computer link below.

-JED makes communications and interface devices, e.g. opto-isolated RS232 to RS485, 20mA loop and Midi devices, RS232 to relays, FETS and IR, contact closure and opto input to RS232, and also an RS232 hex multiplexer on a DIN rail.
+Jed makes communications and interface devices, e.g. opto-isolated RS232 to RS485, 20mA loop and Midi devices, RS232 to relays, FETS and IR, contact closure and opto input to RS232.